cmu-delphi/delphi-epidata/docs/symptom-survey/limitations.md

 # Survey Limitations
 {: .no_toc}

-The COVID-19 Trends and Impact Survey (CTIS) is large and provides exceptionally detailed data; however, it is not perfect, and its design means it is subject to several crucial limitations.
+The COVID-19 Trends and Impact Survey (CTIS) gathers large amounts of detailed data; however, it is not perfect, and its design means it is subject to several crucial limitations.
 Anyone using the data to make policy decisions or answer research questions should be aware of these limitations.
 Given these limitations, we recommend using the data to:

 - Track changes over time, such as to monitor sudden increases in reported